johannesemme/llm_learning/README.md

 ## Upcoming

 - [x] Implement charGPT
-- [ ] Make charGPT code customizable so it can be trained on any data and with any given configurations
+- [ ] Make charGPT code customizable so it can be trained on any given text data and with any given configurations
 - [ ] Implement GPT using tiktoken as tokenizer
 - [ ] Make it possible to load GPT2 weights
 - [ ] Finetune GPT for text classification